-Peter moved to New York in 1990 where he wrote THE UNUSUAL LIFE OF TRISTRAM SMITH (1994, The Age Book of the Year), JACK MAGGS (1997, Commonwealth Writers Prize, The Age Book of the Year, Miles Franklin Award), TRUE HISTORY OF THE KELLY GANG (2001, winner Booker Prize and Commonwealth Writers Prize), MY LIFE AS A FAKE (2003), THEFT, A LOVE STORY (2006, Victorian and NSW Literary Awards), HIS ILLEGAL SELF (2008), OLIVIER AND PARROTT IN PARIS (2010), THE CHEMISTRY OF TEARS (2012), AMNESIA (2014) and A LONG WAY FROM HOME (2017).
+Peter moved to New York in 1990 where he wrote THE UNUSUAL LIFE OF TRISTRAM SMITH (1994, The Age Book of the Year), JACK MAGGS (1997, Commonwealth Writers Prize, The Age Book of the Year, Miles Franklin Award), TRUE HISTORY OF THE KELLY GANG (2001, winner Booker Prize and Commonwealth Writers Prize), MY LIFE AS A FAKE (2003), THEFT (2006, Victorian and NSW Literary Awards), HIS ILLEGAL SELF (2008), OLIVIER AND PARROTT IN PARIS (2010), THE CHEMISTRY OF TEARS (2012) and AMNESIA (2014) and A LONG WAY FROM HOME (2017).

-His non fiction work includes 30 DAYS IN SYDNEY (2001) and WRONG ABOUT JAPAN (2005)
+His nonfiction work includes 30 DAYS IN SYDNEY (2001) and WRONG ABOUT JAPAN (2005).

-Along with director, Ray Lawrence, Peter adapted his novel BLISS in to a film which was released in 1985 and in 1997 OSCAR AND LUCINDA was released as a film, directed by Gillian Armstrong.
-JACK MAGGS, TRUE HISTORY OF THE KELLY GANG and THEFT are all currently under option.
-Neil Armfield directed BLISS the opera in 2010, with music by Brett Dean and in 2018 Malthouse Theatre Company are producing a stage adaptation of BLISS.
+Along with director, Ray Lawrence, Peter adapted his novel BLISS in to a film which was released in 1985.
+Neil Armfield directed the opera in 2010, with music by Brett Dean and in 2018 Malthouse Theatre Company produced a stage adaptation.
+In 1997 OSCAR AND LUCINDA was released as a film, directed by Gillian Armstrong.
+In 2019, Justin Kurzel directed the film version of TRUE HISTORY OF THE KELLY GANG, starring George MacKay, Russel Crowe and Nicholas Hoult.

 JACK MAGGS and THEFT are currently under option.